KxSystems/docs/docs/kb/timezones.md

     }
 }
 ```

-and import into q and save to a q binary file using
+and import into kdb+ and save to a binary file using

 ```q
 q)t:("SPJJ";enlist ",")0:`:tzinfo.csv;
 q)update gmtOffset:`timespan$1000000000*gmtOffset,dstOffset:`timespan$1000000000*dstOffset from `t;